jcombs0929/jcombs0929/README.md

 - 👋 Hi, I’m @jcombs0929
-- 👀 I’m interested in learning more and more about Angular
 - 🌱 I’m currently a Design Lead doing a lot of code tinkering
-- 👨‍💻 I'm interested in learning React
+- 👨‍💻 I know a little bit of Angular and interested in React
 - 💞️ I’m looking to collaborate on projects that will help me learn and grow

 <!---